 Findings from multiple studies reflect the efficacy of DBT, especially for the treatment of borderline personality issues, posttraumatic stress, self-harm, and suicidality.

-- According to the SAMHSA National Registry of Evidence-based Programs and Practices, multiple controlled trials and independent studies found that one year of DBT decreased the instances of self-harming behaviors at a greater rate than alternative treatments.
-One such study reported that the participants who received DBT had only .55 incidents of self-injurious behavior over one month, compared to 9.33 incidents among those who received treatment as usual.
+- According to the SAMHSA National Registry of Evidence-based Programs and Practices, multiple controlled trials and independent studies found one year of DBT decreased the instances of self-harming behaviors at a greater rate than alternative treatments.
+One such study reported that participants who received DBT had only .55 incidents of self-injurious behavior over one month, compared to 9.33 incidents among those who received treatment as usual.

 - Blennerhassett, R. C., & O'Raghallaigh, J. W. (2005, March).
 Dialectical behaviour therapy in the treatment of borderline personality disorder.
 The British Journal of Psychiatry, 186(4), 278-280. doi:10.1192/bjp.186.4.278.